-The Gillespie Museum's new Florida Formations exhibit offers a brief introduction to this fascinating geology, with a focus on the past 200 million years, when calcium carbonate (derived from living marine organisms) built up in the warm shallow seas—which often covered ancient Florida—and formed the thick layers of distinctive rock units, or “formations,” that make up the larger Florida Platform.
-Interpretive panels, with associated display cases, guide visitors through a series of significant phases of Florida's formational history, including global and regional conditions; specific changes on and around the Florida Platform; and some of its fossil record.
+The Gillespie Museum's Florida Formations exhibit offers a brief introduction to this fascinating geology, with a focus on the past 200 million years, when calcium carbonate (derived from living marine organisms) built up in the warm shallow seas—which often covered ancient Florida—and formed the thick layers of distinctive rock units, or “formations,” that make up the larger Florida Platform.
+Interpretive panels, with associated specimen display cases, guide visitors through a series of significant phases of Florida's formational history, and include information on global and regional conditions during each time period, specific geological changes that occurred on and around the Florida Platform, and paleontological data from the fossil record.

-You are welcome to view or download a condensed Overview of the Florida Formations story, or for a more in-depth account of our state's intriguing geological history, the Florida Formations Full Exhibit Text is now available online as well.
-We also have a comprehensive List of Specimens that are on display in association with the exhibit.
+You are welcome to view or download a condensed Overview of the Florida Formations story, or for a more in-depth account of our state's intriguing geological history, the Florida Formations Full Exhibit Text is now available in printable format online, as well as a set of Summary Questions based on the full text.
+We have a Florida Fossils Matching Game that focuses on some of prehistoric Florida's most amazing organisms, and a comprehensive List of the Specimens that are on display in the exhibit.

-Come on in and check out this great new addition to the Gillespie Museum experience!
+Come on in and check out this great addition to the Gillespie Museum experience!

 OR now you can also VIRTUALLY visit the Florida Formations exhibit, by clicking on links to the individual interpretive panels below.